-For the faithful Christian, worship of God is the expression of our love, faith and devotion to our Creator and our Savior that the grace of knowing him is revealed to us through the Holy Spirit.
+For the faithful Christian, worship of God is the expression of our love, faith and devotion to our Creator and our Savior.
+In fact, our faith is a gift of the Holy Spirit, an understanding of who God is... reveals to us through the grace of knowing him.
 When the heart of man finally comes to rest in God's mercy, it comes to see that all creation was made for worship.
 Creation was fashioned with a view to the sabbath and therefore for the worship and adoration of God.
 Worship is inscribed in the order of creation (CCC 347).
 Jesus summed up man's duties toward God in this saying: "You shall love the Lord your God with all your heart, and with all your soul, and with all your mind."
 This immediately echoes the solemn call: "Hear, O Israel: the LORD our God is one LORD" (CCC 2083).

 In Christian tradition, the Church, being the Body of Christ, participates in "the work of God" to worship through the liturgy.
 (CCC 1069-70) Liturgy is the work of the people, the work of Christ done on behalf of the people, and the work of God in which the people participate.
 (The Liturgical Institute)